kajoseph/lnd-tools/README.md

 binary, you should replace `lnd-tools.js` with your appropriate binary file.

-### Serve
+### Server
 To run your server, you'll need to create an authentication private/public key pair.
 ```
 ./lnd-tools.js keygen
 ```

 This will output a private and public key pair to `auth.key` and `auth.pub`.
-By default, it will create and place the files in `~/.lnd-tools`.
+By default, it will create and place the files in `$HOME/.lnd-tools`.

 The public key (auth.pub) will be used by the server to authenticate requests.
-The private key (auth.key) will be used from an external service to sign requests to `lnd-tools`.
+The private key (auth.key) will be used from a client (either the included client or your custom external service) to sign requests to the server.

 Start the server with
 ```